-OAR 660-004-0000(2) provides that exceptions may be possible for (1) a 7 8 use not allowed by the applicable goal or (2) a use authorized by a goal that is that the county erred in adopting alternative findings approving an exception 10 for the George Shand Tract properties because BPS are a use allowed by the goal and because the county found that the properties meet the applicable standards.
+OAR 660-004-0000(2) provides that exceptions may be possible for (1) a use not allowed by the applicable goal or (2) a use authorized by a goal that cannot comply with the standards for the use.
+DLCD's first assignment of error is that the county erred in adopting alternative findings approving an exception for the George Shand Tract properties because BPS are a use allowed by the goal and because the county found that the properties meet the applicable standards.
+OCA joins in this assignment of error.